Frequently Asked Questions

 Is there a login or account?

-No. You play anonymously.
-The app never asks for your name, email, or phone number.
+Nothing to create or type.
+The app signs in to an anonymous, randomly generated account behind the scenes so cloud save works, and it never asks for your name, email, or phone number.
 See the Privacy Policy for exactly what is and is not collected.

 What stats does the game track?